colebrumley/tlspxy/README.md

 make
 ```

-Note that building on a non-linux OS will produce a broken Docker container (since the Makefile does not implement cross-compilation).
+Note that building on a non-linux OS will produce a broken Docker container since the Makefile does not implement cross-compilation.

 To build a binary, run `make deps && make build`.